maciejszupik/Tire-Service-App/README.md

 ### `json-server --watch -p 3001  src/database/db.json`

 Possible problem: <br>
-"json-server : File C:\Users\macie\AppData\Roaming\npm\json-server.ps1 cannot be loaded because running scripts is disabled on this
+"json-server : File C:\Users\{directory} cannot be loaded because running scripts is disabled on this
 system."<br>
 If you have such problem with starting json server, please open powershell command line as an Administrator and type: